 Today this incredible find still remains virtually unknown.
 One of the least understood and most turbulent periods of Egypt’s history.
 There’s is civil war the country is split between north and south.

 Feb 1940 Adolf Hitler has launched his blitz in Europe, the first savage blow in a war which will soon engulf the world, for the moment Egypt is remote from the battlefield.
 At an excavation site near the Nile a French archeology team has been toiling for more than a decade.

-Professor Pierre Montet the archaeologist leading the team has announced an extraordinary discovery , he’s uncovered a pharaoh from an era a few people know anything about.
+Professor Pierre Montet the archaeologist leading the team has announced an extraordinary discovery, he’s uncovered a pharaoh from an era a few people know anything about.
 What Montet finds will rewrite the story of ancient Egypt.
-He had been looking for clues to explain one of the most mysterious in Egyptian history around 1000 bc.
+He had been looking for clues to explain one of the most mysterious mystery in Egyptian history around 1000 BC.
 It Was a brief but dark era in ancient Egypt’s three thousand year history.

-Egypt’s great pyramid was built by pharaoh Khufu in what’s called the fourth dynasty.
+Egypt’s great pyramid was built by pharaoh Khufu in what’s called the fourth dynasty (This fact is still yet to be confirmed).
 The most famous Pharaohs people like Tutankhamen and Ramses the great ruled more than 1000 years later in the 18th and 19th dynasties.
 The last of the pharaohs Cleopatra ruled another 1000 years after that.